IntuiTF: MLLM-Guided Transfer Function Optimization for Direct Volume Rendering: Introduction

-In this paper, we propose \underline{W}hat \underline{Y}ou \underline{T}hink Is \underline{W}hat \underline{Y}ou \underline{G}et (WYTWYG), which bridges the semantic gap between user visual intent and transfer function design by leveraging MLLMs to guide the transfer function optimization process.
-To achieve this, we formalize the transfer function design process of human experts into three optimization stages: Trial, Insight, and Replanning.
-Then, we introduce a transfer function optimization approach that comprises two core components: an evolution-driven explorer and a human-aligned evaluator.
-The explorer takes charge of Trial and Replanning phases based on an evolutionary algorithm, which encodes TF into an efficient genetic encoding, generates solutions by mutation and crossover operation (Trial), and selects high-quality and diverse candidates for the next evolution (Replanning).
-The evaluator employs an MLLM-driven specialized DVR assessment method that approximates human visual judgment.
-The evaluator ranks candidate solutions according to both visualization quality and user intent alignment (Insight).
-We implement a interactive transfer function design system, demonstrate varied applications of our approach through three case studies, and validate the effectiveness of each component through extensive experiments.
+In this paper, we propose IntuiTF (\underline{Intui}tive \underline{T}ransfer \underline{F}unction Design), a framework that mimics expert-driven exploration by modeling the expert's TF design process.
+Our core insight is to formulate the expert's transfer function design process into a three-stage cycle: Trial-Insight-Replanning.
+This formalization captures how experts systematically generate diverse candidates, evaluate their quality and alignment with analytical goals, and strategically refine their search direction.
+IntuiTF realizes this formalization through a transfer function optimization approach comprising two core components: an evolution-driven explorer and a human-aligned evaluator.
+The explorer manages the Trial and Replanning phases using an evolutionary algorithm that encodes transfer functions into efficient genetic representations, generates solutions through mutation and crossover operations, and selects high-quality, diverse candidates for subsequent iterations.
+The evaluator employs a specialized MLLM-guided direct volume rendering assessment method that approximates human visual assessment, ranking candidate solutions based on both visualization quality and user intent alignment.
+We further implement an interactive transfer function design system to demonstrate diverse applications through three case studies, and validate the effectiveness of each component through extensive quantitative and expert interviews.

-In summary, our primary contributions include: \begin{itemize}[leftmargin=12pt, itemsep=0pt, topsep=0mm] \item A transfer function optimization approach that bridges the semantic gap between user intent and transfer function design.
+In summary, our primary contributions include: \begin{itemize}[leftmargin=12pt, itemsep=0pt, topsep=0mm] \item A transfer function design framework that models and implements the expert's iterative 'Trial-Insight-Replanning' workflow.